Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + The word "data" is plural.
   > These data show an unusual trend.

-+ "Affect" is the verb "to influence".
++ "Affect" is a verb means "to influence".
   > The class affected her.

-+ "Effect" is the noun form of this influence.
++ "Effect" is a noun that means the form of this influence.
   > The class had an effect on her.

 + Affect as a noun, denotes feeling or emotion shown by facial expression or body language.